ibm-cloud-docs/monitoring/api.md

 ## Deleting a dashboard by using the API
-{: #delete_api}
+{: #api_delete_dashboard}

 Complete the following steps to delete a dashboard from the list of dashboards that is available for a team:

 1. Get the Sysdig API token for the team whose dashboards you want to save.
-For more information, see [Getting the Sysdig API token](/docs/services/Monitoring-with-Sysdig/sysdig_python_lib.html#token).
+For more information, see [Getting the Sysdig API token](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-api_token#api_token_get).

 2. Get all the dashboards that are available for the team.
-For more information, see [Saving dashboards by using the API](/docs/services/Monitoring-with-Sysdig/sysdig_python_lib.html#save_api).
+For more information, see [Saving dashboards by using the API](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-api#api_save_dashboard).

 3. Find the ID of the dashboard you want to delete.
 Look for the the **id** value that is associated with the dashboard **name** that you want to delete.